Application for Summer 2026 is now open!

 Spend your summer immersed within the Tyson research community

-A weekly colloquium provides professional preparation activities including scientific communication practice, journal article discussion, research poster development, and discussion of environmental justice and diversity, equity, accessibility, and inclusivity in STEM.
+A weekly colloquium provides professional preparation activities including scientific communication practice, journal article discussion, research poster development, and discussion of inclusivity in STEM.
 Fellows also attend weekly community events with visiting environmental professionals and presentations from visiting scientists.

 Tyson provides daily shuttle transportation from the Washington University Danforth Campus and each fellow receives a $6,000 stipend to assist with personal living expenses during the 10 weeks.
 Federal Pell grant eligible fellows are awarded $500 scholarships to supplement the stipend.

-Tyson does not have housing on site and fellows may choose to secure housing on their own or through WashU summer intern housing ($2,800 flat rate for 2024).
+Tyson does not have housing on site and fellows may choose to secure housing on their own or through WashU summer intern housing ($2,800 flat rate plus $30 application fee).
 Tyson can help with reservation of WashU housing to avoid having to pay the full housing amount before receiving the fellowship stipend.

 At the end of the summer field season, all fellows present scientific posters during the Tyson Summer Research Symposium.
 Fellows are also encouraged to present these posters again at either the Washington University Fall Undergraduate Research Symposium or another similar symposium at their own undergraduate institution.
 Support for this is provided by mentors and Tyson staff.